theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/authentication-via-azure-ad-with-azure-storage.md

 1. Register a new app with your Azure AD tenant.
 2. Assign access rights for the new app in Azure Storage using the Storage Blob Data Contributor role.
-3. In Xtract Universal, connect to Azure Storage using the Azure Active Directory method.
+3. In {{ productName }}, connect to Azure Storage using the Azure Active Directory method.

 ### App Registration